Mighty Jill Off: Follow-ups

-A harder version called Mighty Jill Off - Jill Off Harder Edition, was released in October 2008, 8 months after the original version.
+An expanded version called Mighty Jill Off - Jill Off Harder Edition, was released in October 2008, 8 months after the original version.
+Upon clearing the original level in under 12 minutes, a second significantly more challenging level automatically begins.
+Clearing this level shows Jill being gagged and bound to a large X-cross and being whipped once for each minute she took to reach the top again.
 Anthropy compared it to the Nintendo game Super Mario Bros.: The Lost Levels which was noticeably more difficult than its predecessor, Super Mario Bros.
 She made it with the intention of reusing assets from the original game such as sprites and backgrounds but making sure that none of the challenges were recycled.
 She also made a follow-up called Jill Off with One Hand, which features "OneSwitch" gameplay, a type of gameplay which requires only one button to play.
 It was created over the course of Buy Nothing Day and was created with the intent of making it playable on mobile phones.
 The protagonist Jill was featured in the 2010 platform game Super Meat Boy along with several characters from other games.

 Reception and promotion

 Mighty Jill Off has received generally positive reception.
 Retronauts' Jess Ragan praised Anthropy for her understanding of what made Mighty Bomb Jack good.
-1UP.com's Scott Sharkey listed Mighty Jill Off as one of his favourite independently-developed freeware games in 2009.
+1UP.com's Scott Sharkey listed Mighty Jill Off as one of his favourite independently developed freeware games in 2009.
 Gamasutra listed it as one of their runners-up for the top five best indie games of 2008.
 On two separate occasions, IndieGames' Tim W. listed Mighty Jill Off as "game picks"; first for the original version, and second for Mighty Jill Off - Jill Off Harder Edition.
 GamesRadar's Nathan Meuiner listed the game as one of the "most ruthlessly punishing indie games" and wrote that the difficulty level may make players question whether the "pain of a million deaths is worth the pleasure awaiting" players.
 Bitmob's James DeRosa called it "tough-as-s***" and gave credit to Anthropy for coining the genre "masocore".

 The game has also received praise for its insight into BDSM and the dom/sub relationship.
 Rock, Paper, Shotgun's Kieron Gillen called it an "interesting examination of the master/slave relationship".
 Rock Paper Shotgun's Alec Meer described it as a "wry, subversive examination of why video game protagonists put themselves through a torturous amount of struggle to reach their objectives".
 James DeRosa praised Anthropy for her implementation of elements and ideas that most games do not cover and called it a "hypersexualized, bondage-themed platformer" with which Anthropy "explores the power dynamics of sexuality and disassembles essentialist male and female sex roles as portrayed in video games -- as well as the significance of difficulty and reward as a design method".